 You can apply for housing benefit if you’re leaving care, but only if you’re over 18.
 If you’re still under 18 social services will usually have to pay your housing costs.
 Chat to your social work team to find out what help they can give you.

 Most single people who are aged under 35 and rent privately will only receive enough housing benefit to cover the cost of a room in a shared house.
 There are some exceptions to this rule and if you're under 22 and you've been in care you will probably get enough housing benefit to cover a one-bedroomed flat or house.
-A benefits agency like Citizens Advice can help you work out what benefits you are entitled to.
+An advice agency like Citizens Advice can help you work out what benefits you are entitled to.

 Rent arrears or debt?